getsentry/sentry-release-registry/README.md

 - `sdks`: Canonical representations of packages that together form an sdk
 - `marketing-slugs`: Short names for sdks the docs would use

-Some of the information here is maintained as symlinks so this repo only works on unix platforms.
+Some of the information here is maintained as symlinks, so this repo only works on unix platforms.

 ## Adding New SDKs